geoffmunn/utility-scripts/README.md

 Two points to remember:
  - Memos are optional
  - You should keep a minimum amount of LUNC in reserve for payment of fees for future operations
- - Gas fees can be hard to predict if this is not a LUNC -> LUNC transaction.
-If the transaction fails, then you can specifiy a higher gas fee.

  ### validators.py